brocaar/chirpstack-application-server/docs/content/integrate/auth.md

 For requests to the RESTful JSON interface, you need to set the JWT token using the `Grpc-Metadata-Authorization` header field.
 The token needs to be present for each request.
+For example as a cURL header `--header "Grpc-Metadata-Authorization: Bearer <jwt token>"`